mLamneck/SDDS/readme.md

   * displays
 * save parameters to non-volatile memory

 The purpose of this library is to get rid of all that and focus on what's really important, the functionality that has to be implemented.
 This is done by completely separating the business logic and provide standard interfaces.
 This way all the points mentioned above have to be done only once in a generic way for all of our projects in what we call [Spikes](#spikes).
+If you are not sure what we are talking about, check out or [Coding a full-featured WiFi Manager in 120 lines](#https://github.com/mLamneck/SDDS_ESP_Extension?tab=readme-ov-file#coding-a-full-featured-wifi-manager-in-120-lines) where we showcase how you can tremendously speed up your developement process with SDDS.

 Another goal of this library is to keep it as simple as possible.
 We want to declare and use variables like we are used to in regular C++, but gain the benefits on the other hand for free.